omerfarukcelik/EECS2021-verilog-riscv/README.md

 This is a repository of the Verilog Pre-labs for EECS2022 which is a second year course taught in York University

 I had taken this course in Winter 2022 where there was a lot of content to cover in a short period of time.
-Including myself many students had struggles
+Including myself many students had struggles.

 Thus, I am providing my completed versions of the pre-labs with the hope that others can benefit from the struggles that I and my fellow classmates had to go through to determine how to make this work.
 Credit has been given to co-authors in comments.